 Between 1994 and 1999, the University of Southern California Shoah Foundation conducted 51,000 interviews with Holocaust survivors, bystanders, and rescuers from around the world.
-This archive stands as one of the most comprehensive collections of witness testimony in the world.
-The Foundation's mission now reaches far beyond Holocaust education and aims to "overcome prejudice, intolerance, and bigotry—and the suffering they cause—through the educational use of its visual history testimonies."
+This archive stands as one of the most comprehensive collections of witness testimony ever created.1 The Foundation's mission now reaches far beyond Holocaust education and aims to "overcome prejudice, intolerance, and bigotry—and the suffering they cause—through the educational use of its visual history testimonies."
 Testimonies have been collected in 63 countries and 41 languages.

 The Shoah Foundation has been both praised and criticized for their work.
-While some scholars point towards a type of "Hollywoodization" of memory, others see the benefits in an expansive collection of oral histories of the Holocaust.3 The quality and breadth of these interviews (and the experience of the interviewers) also vary widely.
+While some scholars point towards a type of "Hollywoodization" of memory, others see the benefits in an expansive collection of oral histories of the Holocaust.4 The quality and breadth of these interviews (and the experience of the interviewers) also vary widely.
 These interviews mark another important transition in the history of testimony: the digitization and keywording of testimonies for research use.